Blue-infosec/Admin-Threats/UpdatePasswords/README.md

 Shouldn't this solution use a database instead of a shared folder?
 No, requiring a database would simply make the solution more complex without increasing security or scalability.
 The formatting of the filenames effectively allows us to search and manipulate the files like records in a database, DFS gives us high availability and scalability, the encryption of the files can be combined with IPSec/SMB encryption, and backup/recovery of the files couldn't be simpler because they're just normal files.
 Most administrators are more comfortable managing files in a shared folder than managing SQL Server or some other database management system.

 Shouldn't this solution have a web interface?
 This would defeat the point of using PowerShell, namely, automation.
-But it would be easy to layer a web application (or Metro/Modern app) on top of the files to have a nice GUI.
+But it would be easy to layer a web application on top of the files to have a nice GUI.

 Shouldn't this solution use Protect-CmsMessage, cipher X, hashing algo Y, PowerShell Core compatibility, or Linux support?
 Maybe, but I want to keep backwards compatibility.
 I am thinking about it though...